appium/appium-chromedriver/README.md

 the details will be [here](http://chromedriver.chromium.org/downloads).
 Which Chromedriver this package selects is based on the `CHROMEDRIVER_CHROME_MAPPING` in `lib/chromedriver`.
-Add a new entry to the top, with the correct version number and a random, but low, "minimum chrome version".
+Add a new entry to the top, with the correct version number and a random, but low, "minimum chrome version" (this will make it so that while this version is chosen, the test in the next step will fail for the right reason and give us the correct value to put here).
 To install, build then re-install the package:
 ```
 npm run build